OctopusDeploy/blog/blog/2023-11/github-seamless-integration/index.md

 The immediate benefit of this will be for Octopus projects using [Config as Code](https://octopus.com/docs/projects/version-control) with repositories hosted by GitHub.

 Today, GitHub credentials are configured in Octopus, letting Octopus commit changes to the deployment process to the GitHub repository.
-With the Octopus Deploy GitHub App installed in your organization, Octopus will be able to access approved repositories with requiring credentials.
+With the Octopus Deploy GitHub App installed in your organization, Octopus will be able to access approved repositories without requiring credentials.

 The Octopus Deploy GitHub App will also form the foundation for future features.
 It will unlock closer integration between Octopus Deploy and GitHub.
 Octopus will be able to take action based on events in GitHub and see GitHub data like commits, branches, and pull requests.